The Maccabees (band): 2024–present: Reunion and future

 On 23 October 2024, the band deleted previous social media posts and updated their logo, prompting speculation from fans and press of a reunion.
 Their website was updated with the new logo and a link to sign up to their mailing list for updates.
 The band confirmed their reunion on 28 October with the announcement that they would be headlining All Points East festival on 24 August 2025.
+During their reunion tour, they also headlined the Park Stage at Glastonbury Festival.